-Interim WBO Lightweight Champion Michael Katsidis will get his shot at Juan Manuel Marquez after all as the Mexican WBA and WBO Champ decided against moving up to light-welterweight to challenge Amir Khan.
+Interim WBO Lightweight Champion Michael Katsidis will get his shot at Juan Manuel Marquez.
+The Mexican WBA and WBO Champ decided against moving up to light welterweight to challenge Amir Khan.

-Marquez 37, had been hoping to take on Britain’s WBA Light-Welterweight Champion Khan sometime in December as he planned his way to a fourth world title at a fourth different weight, but has now announced he will stay at lightweight till at least 2011.
+He planned his way to a fourth world title at a fourth different weight but has now announced he will stay lightweight until at least 2011.

-Khan 23, is now due to take on Marcos Maidana on Decmeber 11th after the Argentinian outclassed DeMarcus Corley last Saturday night to win the Interim version of the WBA Light-Welterweight Champion’s belt.
+Khan, 23, is now due to take on Marcos Maidana on December 11th.
+That fight comes after the Argentinian outclassed DeMarcus Corley to win the Interim version of the WBA Light-Welterweight Champion’s belt last Saturday night.

-It’s a welcome announcement for Katsidis 30, who had been hoping to win the WBO Title rather than be handed the belt if Marquez moved up and after his three round demolition of Kevin Mitchell in May, the Aussie will be in confident mood.
+It’s a welcome announcement for Katsidis, 30.
+He had been hoping to win the WBO title rather than be handed the belt if Marquez moved up.

 Katsidis recently scored a three-round demolition of Kevin Mitchell in May.
 The Aussie is in a confident mood.